Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_3.md

 - [Git and Bitcoin](https://medium.com/geekculture/understanding-merkle-trees-f48732772199).
 While we are on it, [here](https://youtu.be/ig5E8CcdM9g) is a great video about how Git works internally.
 Fancinating talk!
 - [IPFS](https://docs.ipfs.io/concepts/merkle-dag/).
 Also a [good video](https://youtu.be/YIc6MNfv5iQ) here.

+### Hashing

+For this example, we need to do fancier hashing than using % as we did in the hashtable.
+[Sha256](https://medium.com/@shahharsh961/sha-265-algorithm-f49184e782d2)is our choice here.
+An [existing Sha256 implementation](https://create.stephan-brumme.com/hash-library/) is used.
+The internal working mechanism of Sha256 is not required for this homework.
+In short, it converts a string into another random string very efficiently with less chance of collision.
+If you are curious how it works, use [this test](https://github.com/a-teaching-goose/2022-342-sprint-6/blob/main/test/problem_3/unit_test_sha256.cpp) as a manual.

 ### Task 1: Implement the Left(...) function

 To get a sense of how Merkle Tree could help speed up data validation, this task creates a [key-value store](https://github.com/a-teaching-goose/2022-342-sprint-6/blob/0e917e8ef9a28a8da5fc3cc4cd26cd8549a9979f/src/problem_3/merkle_kv.h#L17), aka "KV store", that carries a Merkle Tree to help detects whether any value of any key has changed.
 The store itself keeps its data in a std::map